-The Upholstery Bureau really wants you to enjoy your course and your time in the workshop.
+The Upholstery Bureau wants you to enjoy your course and your time in the workshop.
 If you have some questions, let me answer a few here.

 Do I need to pay in advance for courses?